ePages-de/epages-devportal/_posts/2019/2019-12-16-how-to-enhance-an-application-using-firebase-auth-and-firebase-functions.md

 ---
 layout: post
-title: How to using Firebase
+title: How to enhance an application using Firebase Auth and Firebase Functions
-date: 2019-10-24
+date: 2019-12-16
-header_image: public/we-created-a-beyond-api-ruby-client.jpg
+header_image: public/firebase-post-2.jpg
+header_position: top
 header_overlay: true
-category: api-experience
+category: coding
-tags: ["firebase", "app", "cloud functions"]
+tags: ["firebase", "app", "cloud functions", "app development"]
 authors: ["Florian O."]
 about_authors: ["foellerich"]
 ---

-In the last part of this series, we went through all the steps required to bootstrap an application with authentication.
+In the [last part of this series](/blog/coding/how-to-bootstrap-an-application-with-authentication-using-firebase/){:target="_blank"}, we went through all the steps required to bootstrap an application with authentication.
 Our intermediate result was a login UI that can be used to distinguish users.
 Furthermore, we were able to give API access only to registered users.
 In this part, we'll take care of a database creation and security improvements.

 ## Step 1 - Database creation

-Via the authentication servive Firebase Auth, we receice tokens for the different shops.
+Via the authentication service Firebase Auth, we receice tokens for different shops.
-Only the specific merchant of this shop should have access to this token.
+Only the specific merchant of the shop should have access to this token.
 To do so, we first need to create a database in the Firebase console (Develop > Database).
 Then, we create a Cloud Firestore database.
 For fast results, we choose the test mode for now.
 We'll secure the data in a later step.
 Before we can start storing data, we need a collection for our users.
-That's why we create a collection called `users` in the Cloud Firestore UI .
+That's why we create a collection called `users` in the Cloud Firestore UI.
 For the first document we need to provide, we use the document id `test`.
 The document does not need any properties yet.